theuserge/TheUserge.github.io/decorators.md

 ```

-Now let's optimize it for a specific chat.
-Let say I want to filter from `@usergeot`.
+Now lets optimize it for a specific chat.
+Let say i want to filter from `@usergeot`.
-So we only need to add an extra filter to filter that chat.
+So we only need to add extra filter for filter that chat.

 ```python